V-Sekai/manuals/decisions/20240709-wired-first.md

 ## The Context

-Constant problems with WiFi video streaming for vr.
+Constant problems with WiFi video streaming for vr in the stupid summer heat.

 ## The Problem Statement